 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-Doctors are working to learn more about Waldenström’s macroglobulinemia, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about Waldenstrom’s macroglobulinemia, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

-- Other drugs that target how B-cells develop are also being evaluated for patients with Waldenstrom’s macroglobulinemia.
-Idelalisib inhibits PI3 kinase, which is involved in B-cell growth, and is being evaluated for a variety of B-cell cancers, including Waldenström’s macroglobulinemia.
+New treatments and Targeted therapy.
+As explained in the Treatment Options section, targeted therapy can block tumor growth in different ways.
+Other drugs that target how B-cells develop are also being evaluated for patients with Waldenstrom’s macroglobulinemia.
+Idelalisib inhibits PI3 kinase, which is involved in B-cell growth, and is being evaluated for a variety of B-cell cancers, including Waldenstrom’s macroglobulinemia.
 The drugs everolimus (Afinitor) and temsirolimus (Torisel), as well as drugs called histone deacetylase (HDAC) inhibitors, such as panobinostat, are also being looked at as treatments for Waldemstrom’s macroglobulinemia.

 Drug combinations.
-Drugs are being used in combination to treat Waldenström’s macroglobulinemia:
+Drugs are being used in combination to treat Waldenstrom’s macroglobulinemia:

 Looking for More about the Latest Research?

-If you would like additional information about the latest areas of research regarding Waldenström’s macroglobulinemia, explore these related items that take you outside of this guide:
+If you would like additional information about the latest areas of research regarding Waldenstrom’s macroglobulinemia, explore these related items that take you outside of this guide:

-- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

-- Review research on lymphoma announced at recent scientific meetings or in ASCO’s peer-reviewed journals .
+Review research on lymphoma announced at recent scientific meetings or in ASCO’s peer-reviewed journals .

-- Visit ASCO’s CancerProgress.Net website to learn more about the historical pace of research for lymphoma.
+Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.